cuiaiyu/dressing-in-order/README.md

 [GFLA source](https://drive.google.com/drive/folders/1BX3Bxh8KG01yKWViRY0WTyDWbJHju-SL)
 or [PATN source](https://drive.google.com/drive/folders/1eIwVFMRu9sU5UN-dbyTSEDEZJnWyYfxj),
 and put the ```.csv``` and ```.lst``` files at ```$DATA_ROOT```.
-    - If one wants to extract the keypoints from scratch, please run [OpenPose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) as the pose estimator with COCO label (so no mid-hip joint).
-Please follow the instruction from [PATN](https://github.com/tengteng95/Pose-Transfer) for how to generate the keypoints in desired format.
+    - If one wants to extract the keypoints from scratch/for your dataset, please run [OpenPose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) as the pose estimator or follow the instruction from [PATN](https://github.com/tengteng95/Pose-Transfer) to generate the keypoints in desired format.
+(Check Issue [#21](https://github.com/cuiaiyu/dressing-in-order/issues/21) for more details.)
 3. Run ```python tools/generate_fashion_dataset.py --dataroot $DATAROOT``` to split the data.
 4. Get human parsing.
 You can obtain the parsing by either:
     - Run off-the-shelf human parser [SCHP](https://github.com/PeikeLi/Self-Correction-Human-Parsing) (with LIP labels) on ```$DATA_ROOT/train``` and ```$DATA_ROOT/test```.
 Name the output parses folder as ```$DATA_ROOT/trainM_lip``` and ```$DATA_ROOT/testM_lip``` respectively.